adyaruan00/Deploy_StaticWeb_Ady/README.md

 <h3>Usage</h3>
 To use the Deploy_StaticWeb_Ady project, you'll need to have Node.js and Git installed on your system.
 Once you have these dependencies installed, you can follow these steps to deploy your website:

 Clone this repo on you local system and try to change the code and push it to the repository back again.
-And then see the changes in this link: https://6418199b1967a30008dbd322--deploy-test-ady.netlify.app/

 Replace the sample static website files in the public directory with your own website files.

-Update the base URL in vue.config.js to match your GitHub Pages URL.
-Run the following commands in the project directory:

-<code> npm install </code></td>
-<code> npm run deploy </code>

 Wait for the deployment to finish.
 That's it!
-Your website should now be deployed to GitHub Pages and accessible at https://<username>.github.io/<repository>.
+Your website should now be deployed to GitHub Pages and accessible at [https://<username>.github.io/<repository>.](https://6418199b1967a30008dbd322--deploy-test-ady.netlify.app/)

 Dependencies
 To use this project, you'll need the following dependencies installed: